bbbradsmith/flompy/readme.md

 in C:H:S order, meaning **cylinder** (track), **head** (side), **sector**.
-The first sector in the file is 0:0:1, then 0:0:2... after all the sectors on one side are read, we continue on the other side at 0:1:1, 0:1:2... and finally proceed to the next track 1:0:1, 1:0:2...
+The first sector in the file is 0:0:1, then 0:0:2... after all the sectors on one side are read, we continue on the other side at 0:1:1, 0:1:2... and finally proceed to the next track 1:0:1, 1:0:2... etc.

+The sector size is normally 512 bytes, and is also usually specified within the first sector of the file (i.e. "boot" sector).

-Any sectors that could not be read will instead be filled with the fill value specified with the `-f` option.
-Disks with more unusual formatting can't really be represented in this kind of file.
+Any sectors that could not be read will be retried multiple times, but if failed they will instead be filled with the fill value specified with the `-f` option.

+Disks with more unusual formatting might not be representable with this kind of file.

 ## Track Dump Format